Mizzou-Computing-Association/mizzoumca/README.md

 To run server locally, run `$ python app.py` and open port 5000

 # **React**
 Currently the React version of this site is half completed.
 The landing page works fine, save for the tetris loading screen that doesn't display long enough.
 Clicking on either button works.
 When viewing the main page, no slack data will be displayed as it hasn't been integrated yet, this will go where 'Stuff' is shown.
+There is also a weird error with the width that is stumping me right now.

 The previous way to setup and run the server works like it did before.
 I havent altered those files so the 'full' site as it was previously is unchanged.
 To run the React version do the following...